 The Doctor of Psychology (Psy.D.) in Health Service Psychology (Combined Clinical/School)

 provides students with broad practitioner-scientist training with an emphasis on clinical

-practice.
-The overarching program model is the provision of psychological health services,
+and school settings.
+The overarching program model is the provision of psychological

 The program combines a strong focus on academic research, clinical practice and evidence-based